YouCanLearnThis.com

 Facebook is about to make some big changes to user profiles.

-Starting December 1st, the fields for religious views, political views, addresses, and “Interested in” will be removed from user profiles.
+Starting December 1st, the fields for religious views, political views, addresses, and “Interested in” have been removed from user profiles.
 This change is a sign that Facebook wants users to think differently about its platform and how they share information on it.

 In the early days of Facebook, people would fill out their profiles with information that played a much bigger role than it does on other social media platforms today.
 A decade of privacy problems has made it less fun and carefree to volunteer personal information on Facebook.